J. David Bleich

-Judah David Bleich (born August 24, 1936 in Tarrytown, New York) is an authority on Jewish law and ethics, including Jewish medical ethics.
-He is a professor of Talmud (rosh yeshiva) at the Rabbi Isaac Elchanan Theological Seminary, an affiliate of Yeshiva University, as well as head of its postgraduate institute for the study of Talmudic jurisprudence and family law.
-At Yeshiva University, he holds the Herbert and Florence Tenzer Chair in Jewish Law and Ethics.
-He also teaches at Cardozo Law School.
-He is married to Dr. Judith Bleich, a historian of 19th-century European Jewry.
+Judah David Bleich (born August 24, 1936) is an American Haredi rabbi and professor known for his expertise in Jewish law, ethics, and bioethics.
+He serves as a professor of Talmudic studies (rosh yeshiva) at the Rabbi Isaac Elchanan Theological Seminary, the rabbinical seminary of Yeshiva University (YU) in New York City.
+He heads its postgraduate institute for the study of Talmudic jurisprudence and family law.